Party of the Democratic Left (Czech Republic)

 The Party of the Democratic Left (Strana demokratické levice, SDL) was a democratic-socialist political party in the Czech Republic from 1990 to 1997.

 From 1992 to 1994, SDL was a member of a coalition called Left Bloc (Levý blok) that gained 14.05% in the 1992 Czech legislative election and 14.27% in the 1992 Czechoslovak parliamentary election.
 They did not form a part of the government.

-On 21 June 1997, party dissolved and merged into Party of Democratic Socialism.
+On 21 June 1997, the party dissolved and merged into Party of Democratic Socialism.